Plugin Descriptors#

 Note

-This should not attempt to exaustively validate the file’s correctness.
+This should not attempt to exhaustively validate the file’s correctness.

 Instead, it is recommended to open the file, and perform a low-cost scan of the contents to quickly determine if the file’s format appears to be compatible with this importer.
 This can be as simple as a quick keyword search.